 I graduated in 1993 from Bethany University in Santa Cruz.
 I married Heidi, the love of my life, a week later, and we are thankful to now be celebrating 20 years of marriage.
 I’ve produced ten CD’s of original music…oh, and four children.
 As our kids grew (three teenagers now!), my desire for a more local, close-to-home existence and some dramatic nudgings of the Spirit prompted a change.
 I had been “on the road”, full-time, for over seventeen years and an opportunity opened up to serve at my local church while attending graduate school at Biola’s Talbot Seminary.
-Three years later, I have earned an M.A. degree in Spiritual Formation and Soul Care and will graduate as a licensed spiritual director.
+Three years later, I have earned an M.A. degree in Spiritual Formation and Soul Care and have graduated as a licensed spiritual director.

 I currently serve as Associate Pastor at Commonwealth Chapel in Richmond, VA, focusing in the areas of adult discipleship and spiritual formation…and I still have been known to crack out the guitar from time to time.